thoelf/switchhub/README.md

 - SwitchHub is written in Python 3.
 This is only of interest if you want to read the code or make changes to it.

 For more information, refer to SwitchHub.pdf and to the list of [issues](https://github.com/thoelf/switchhub/issues).

+##Status
+The program seems to work very well, but everything is not thoroughly tested yet.
+There are also some important functions to be implemented.